 Of course, if people were able to meet the ideal, the ideal du jour would have to change.
 To live up to its definition, the ideal must be very difficult to attain, reachable only by a select few.

 Here is a closer look at 3 of the main reasons so many people link their self-worth to their body image:

 1. Societal expectations and cultural norms link body image and self-worth

-Try as you may to brand yourself as independent, self-defined, and a rebel to convention, you still breathe the fumes of societal expectations and cultural norms.
+Try as you may to brand yourself as independent, self-defined, and a rebel, you still breathe the fumes of societal expectations and cultural norms.
 Even the determination to “be different” is a comparative nod to beauty standards promoted by media, advertising, and each other.

 The standards often depict a specific look as the ideal, which leads to pressure to conform to cultural norms.